prasannjeet/springboot-angular-mongo-battleship/readme.md

 Further, the application has one service, `BattleService` that handles all the REST api calls.
 Websocket communications are handled by component themselves.
 The application uses `Routing` to toggle between different components in the application using pseudo URL's generated.

+## Features
+- Apart from the enemy's board, users can also see their own board and the ship positions.
+- The enemy attacks on a player's board are also marked.
+- If the enemy attacks correctly on a ship, a "fire" symbol appears in that positions.

 ## Limitations
 One or many of these limitations could have been resolved with more time in hand.

+- The board is set randomly for all the players currently.
 - No validations have been done in the text boxes.
 As a result, the game might fail if username contains characters other than alphabets and numerals.
 - Currently, the game will run only in localhost.
 - No tests have been implemented yet.